 • And for a blast from the past, the BFI has lovingly restored Martin Rosen’s classic British animation Watership Down, based on the novel by Richard Adams, which receives its world premiere ahead of a nationwide (re-)release.
 It’s our favourite bunny adventure, now with 100% more pixel clarity!

-With its central base at BFI Southbank and the Royal Festival Hall, festival screenings and events will also run in cinemas and venues across central London plus partner cinemas in Belfast, Birmingham, Bristol, Cardiff, Glasgow, Manchester, Newcastle, Nottingham and Sheffield.
-The festival runs from Wednesday 9 to Sunday 20 October.
-Priority booking is open for BFI members from 10am on Tuesday 10 September, and for the general public on Tuesday 17 September.
-Join in and celebrate the magic of cinema!
+With its central base at BFI Southbank and the Royal Festival Hall, festival screenings and events also run in cinemas and venues across central London plus partner cinemas in Belfast, Birmingham, Bristol, Cardiff, Glasgow, Manchester, Newcastle, Nottingham and Sheffield.
+The 2024 festival ran from Wednesday 9 to Sunday 20 October.

 @BFI